komar41/dine-in-uic/README.md

 5. Scan the QR code on your phone to test the app.

 ### Home screen
-- The **Home** screen of the application.
+- The app launches with the **Home** screen of the application.
 The user can navigate to all the other screens from here.
 - The first step would be to navigate to **Set Dietary Restrictions** screen.

 <img src="assets/1_home.png" alt="home screen" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>